 When you look down from a high vantage point, it’s quite possibly one of the coolest views you’ll see.
 The best view is from the Mehrangarh Fort.
 PS: The Dark Knight Rises was filmed here!

 Jodhpur is the second largest city in the state of Rajasthan and is called the “sun state” because it has fantastic weather year round.
 Jodhpur is very much so a place of tradition.
-The people and the home decor are all bight vivid colors.
+The people and the home decor are all bright, vivid colors.

 The women are draped in gold, with many large jiggling gold anklets and bracelets.
-Nose piercings in India are the norm, and the the chain from nose to ear is one of my favorite accessories on these gorgeous girls.
+Nose piercings in India are the norm, and the chain from nose to ear is one of my favorite accessories on these gorgeous girls.

 It definitely has something to do with the caste system… and the Brahmin having painted their walls blue… but no one knows for sure.

 Can’t we just accept that there is a magical blue city in the middle of the desert with a giant fort overlooking it, palaces scattered around, where elephants and camels walk down the street like it’s just no big deal?
 Moving on…